stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

-The sever can reject any connection attempt.
+The server can reject any connection attempt.
 The server SHOULD respond back with an `ERROR` frame listing why the connection was rejected and then close the connection.
 STOMP servers MUST support clients which rapidly connect and disconnect.
 This implies a server will likely only allow closed connections